Glycemic Index of Boiled sweetcorn

 What is the glycemic index of Boiled sweetcorn?

-Boiled sweetcorn has a glycemic index (GI) of 60, which is classified as medium GI.
-With a medium GI of 60, Boiled sweetcorn provides moderate energy release.
-Best consumed in controlled portions or paired with low GI foods to balance blood sugar response.
+Boiled sweetcorn has a glycemic index of 60, which is classified as medium GI.
+This means it has a moderate impact on blood sugar levels.

 What is the glycemic load of Boiled sweetcorn?